 So, what can we do to reduce or get rid of cortisol?

 Ultimately it’s about really tackling how you react to situations.
 You need to start letting go of the need to control everything, and dealing with underlying issues around perfectionism, people pleasing, imposter syndrome and self-esteem.

 However, while you’re working on that lot (!) there are a number of things you can do to get rid of excess cortisol and calm down your body’s tendency to produce too much.

 1 Physical exercise.

-Cortisol develops the amygdala, but meditation and mindfulness have been shown to develop the pre-frontal cortex, the more logical and developed part of the brain, and, even more importantly, the connections between the two.
+Cortisol develops the amygdala, but meditation and mindfulness have been shown to develop the pre-frontal cortex, the more logical and developed part of the brain.
+Even more importantly, meditating regularly with strengthen the connections between the two parts.
 So, the more you practise mindfulness, the more you will be able to slow down the production of stress hormones.
 To get you started, I have a free e-book downloadable here, with 30 days’ worth of mindfulness exercises to get you started.

 A recent study proved what we have always known: being in nature is great for reducing stress levels.
 The Japanese call walking in the forest, Forest Bathing, or Shinrin Yoku.
 It seems that trees actually give out organic compounds which help support our immune systems.

 There are plenty of studies showing that watching a funny film has measurable effects on reducing stress hormones.
-So, if you’re stressed, watching a thriller or a horror film may not be as wise a decision as watching something that gives you a belly laugh.
+So, if you’re stressed, watching a thriller may not be as wise a decision as watching something that gives you a belly laugh.

 …now to get my teenager to actually do some of these things!